alistar-dev/alistar-dev.github.io/natchOS/import_text-files.md

 - Number / int / decimal: integer or decimal in invariant culture
 - Bool(ean) / bit: 0 or 1
 - Date: YYYYMMDD
-- XML: Fields/nodes must be placed within a single parent node.
+- XML: Fields/nodes must be placed within a single parent node. _XML fields are being replaced by JSON fields._
 - JSON: Json representation of data
 An example with headers